Butch Van Artsdalen

 In 1964, Van Artsdalen was ranked among the world's best surfers by the Surfer Magazine Surfer Poll.
 A year later he was invited to join the Duke Kahanamoku Surf Team, becoming a global ambassador for wave riding and making appearances at shopping centers and promotional events.

 As surfing evolved during the late 1960s from heavier, more cumbersome longboards to lighter, shorter boards, Van Artsdalen's reputation was gradually eclipsed by a new generation of tube riders such as Gerry Lopez and Rory Russell.
 Still, he remained at Banzai Pipeline, working as a lifeguard in his later years.
 In 1969 Van Artsdalen won the 34th Annual Stone Steps Invitational Surf Contest at Stone Steps in Leucadia, California.
 Surfing had grown in popularity by that point, and Van Artsdalen felt the purity of the sport was being spoiled by posers.
-He frequently succumbed to binge drinking, and died of alcohol-related causes in 1979.
+He frequently succumbed to binge drinking, and died of alcohol-related causes in 1979 at age 38.

 The only family authenticated Butch Van Artsdalen surfboard made since Butch’s passing is made by Bill Shrosbree.